 At this point Waiofar came to meet King Pippin with a big army and a host of those Gascons who live beyond the Garonne and were formerly called Vaceti.
 But straight away all the Gascons followed their usual practice and not a man of them but turned tail: and very many of them were killed there by the Franks.
 When the king saw what had happened he ordered that Waiofar should be pursued; and pursued he was, till nightfall.
 But he just got away with a handful of men still with him.
 In this battle was killed Count Bladinus of Auvergne, who had been arrested by the king and had subsequently fled to Waiofar.
 King Pippin won the day, God helping him.6.Fredegar, ch.47, pp.115-116.

 There is no way of independently confirming any of the details.
 Did Waifar actually muster an army, only to see it dissolve once battle was joined?
 Was it only the Gascons who ran, or did everyone, or no one?
 Just how close was Waifar to capture, if at all?
 That detail about being pursued “till nightfall” is an unusual style of comment for a chronicle, which usually keep a pretty bird’s eye view of events.
 Whatever the details, this seems to be the last attempt by Waifar to mount a serious counter-attack on Pepin’s forces.
 Though the war would bubble like a simmering stew for another five years, the outcome was now never in doubt.
 If indeed, it ever had been.

-Despite the Aquitanian collapse, Pepin’s army must have been in a tattered state after four years of war against a determined foe.
+Despite the Aquitanian collapse (or perhaps there was a near-run battle, which the Carolingian chroniclers simply ignored), Pepin’s army must have been in a tattered state after four years of war against a determined foe.
 Tassilo’s withdrawal would only have exacerbated the situation.
 Pepin needed a breather, and, as we’ll see next time, he took it.